ebkenji/ebcscript/Readme.md

 ## To Do
 - Preprocessing directives: #include, #define and #ifdef
 - A function that accepts a variable number of arguments
-- Invoking a host program function from a scripting

 ## License
 Ebcscript is licensed under the MIT license.